Mimi Haley on Weinstein verdict: 'It was a huge relief that the jury got it'

 "If I scream 'rape,' will someone hear me?" she said she wondered.
 "I checked out and decided to endure it."

 Weinstein has denied all allegations of nonconsensual sex and pleaded not guilty in his trial.
-In addition to testimony from Haley and Mann, the jury also heard from actress Annabella Sciorra, who accused Weinstein of rape in the 1990s — an allegation that fell outside of the statute of limitations, but that prosecutors presented to bolster their case that Weinstein was a serial sexual predator.
+In addition to testimony from Haley and Mann, the jury also heard from actress Annabella Sciorra, who accused Weinstein of raping her in the 1990s — an allegation that fell outside the statute of limitations, but that prosecutors presented to bolster their case that Weinstein was a serial sexual predator.

 Sitting next to her attorney, Gloria Allred, Haley told CBS News that she wasn't sure which way the jury would rule.